How to Make Marijuana Tea Stronger

 In “raw” cannabis, THC exists in its acidic form, THC-A. Similarly, in high CBD hemp, CBD exists in its acidic form, CBD-A.

 After the cannabinoid has been heated through chemical reaction, it’s considered “activated”.
-While this turns THC psychoactive, CBD remains non-psychoactive, as it doesn’t interact with endocannabinoid receptors in the same way.
+While this turns THC psychoactive, CBD remains non-psychoactive, as it doesn’t interact with your endocannabinoid receptors in the same way.

 How to Make Your Brew “Higher” THC Content